Caprice Dydasco

-Caprice Ka'anohikula Dydasco (born August 19, 1993) is an American soccer defender who plays as an right back for the Houston Dash in the National Women's Soccer League.
-She previously played for Pali Blues, the Washington Spirit, and Newcastle Jets.
-She played college soccer with the UCLA Bruins.
+Caprice Ka'anohikula Dydasco (born August 19, 1993) is an American professional soccer player who plays as a right back for Bay FC of the National Women's Soccer League.
+She previously played for Pali Blues, the Washington Spirit, Newcastle Jets, NJ/NY Gotham FC, and the Houston Dash.
+She was voted the NWSL Defender of the Year while with Gotham FC in 2021.
+She played college soccer with the UCLA Bruins, winning the NCAA championship in 2013.

 Early life

 The daughter of Jose and Misty Dydasco, Dydasco played soccer for Kamehameha Schools in Honolulu and the Honolulu Bulls Soccer Club.
 She was a youth All-American in 2009 and 2010.
 Her brother, Zane Dydasco, played soccer for the United States Air Force Academy.
-Her sister True currently plays for the University of Oregon.
-Dydasco began playing for U.S. national soccer teams at the age of 14.
-She was a starter on the United States women's national under-17 soccer team in 2009, but was injured and unable to compete in the 2010 FIFA U-17 Women's World Cup.

-Playing career
+Her sister True played soccer for the University of Oregon.

-College
+College career

 Dydasco was a four-year starter as a defender for the UCLA Bruins from 2011 to 2014.
 She appeared in 94 games and scored five goals and had 23 assists.
-As a junior she helped UCLA to win their first NCAA Championship.
+As a junior she helped UCLA to win their first NCAA championship.

-Club
+Club career

 Pali Blues, 2013–2014

 Dydasco played for the semi-professional Pali Blues in 2013 and 2014.
 In March 2014, playing in the midfield for the United States women's national under-23 soccer team, she assisted on the game-winning goal to win the Six Nations Tournament in Spain.
 In March 2015 Dydasco started all three of the matches of the United States under-23 team at a tournament in La Manga Club, Spain.